kubernetes/kops/docs/operations/addons.md

 ## Addon Management

-kops incorporates management of some addons; we _have_ to manage some addons which are needed before the kubernetes API is functional.
+kOps incorporates management of some addons; we _have_ to manage some addons which are needed before the kubernetes API is functional.

-In addition, kops offers end-user management of addons via the `channels` tool (which is still experimental, but we are working on making it a recommended part of kubernetes addon management).
+In addition, kOps offers end-user management of addons via the `channels` tool (which is still experimental, but we are working on making it a recommended part of kubernetes addon management).
 We ship some curated addons in the [addons directory](https://github.com/kubernetes/kops/tree/master/addons), more information in the [addons document](addons.md).

-kops uses the `channels` tool for system addon management also.
-Because kops uses the same tool for *system* addon management as it does for *user* addon management, this means that addons installed by kops as part of cluster bringup can be managed alongside additional addons.
+kOps uses the `channels` tool for system addon management also.
+Because kOps uses the same tool for *system* addon management as it does for *user* addon management, this means that addons installed by kOps as part of cluster bringup can be managed alongside additional addons.
-(Though note that bootstrap addons are much more likely to be replaced during a kops upgrade).
+(Though note that bootstrap addons are much more likely to be replaced during a kOps upgrade).

-The general kops philosophy is to try to make the set of bootstrap addons minimal, and to make installation of subsequent addons easy.
+The general kOps philosophy is to try to make the set of bootstrap addons minimal, and to make installation of subsequent addons easy.

 Thus, `kube-dns` and the networking overlay (if any) are the canonical bootstrap addons.
-But addons such as the dashboard or the EFK stack are easily installed after kops bootstrap, with a `kubectl apply -f https://...` or with the channels tool.
+But addons such as the dashboard or the EFK stack are easily installed after kOps bootstrap, with a `kubectl apply -f https://...` or with the channels tool.

-In future, we may as a convenience make it easy to add optional addons to the kops manifest, though this will just be a convenience wrapper around doing it manually.
+In future, we may as a convenience make it easy to add optional addons to the kOps manifest, though this will just be a convenience wrapper around doing it manually.

 ### Update BootStrap Addons